Skip to contents

 What is huggingfaceR?

-huggingfaceR provides R users with direct access to over 500,000 machine learning models hosted on the Hugging Face Hub.
-The package uses the Hugging Face Inference API, so you can perform natural language processing tasks – classification, embeddings, chat, text generation, and more – without installing Python or managing model weights locally.
+huggingfaceR provides R users with access to machine learning models hosted on the Hugging Face Hub via the Hugging Face Inference API.
+You can perform natural language processing tasks – classification, embeddings, chat, text generation, and more – without installing Python or managing model weights locally.
+Note that the Inference API serves a curated subset of the 500,000+ models on the Hub; not every model is available for serverless inference.

 Key design principles: